nomadic-scar/ai-claims-research-agent/README.md

 - **Show real-world architecture** — not just a notebook, but a modular, multi-agent backend with routing, prompts, and an API.
 - **Model healthcare operations** — reflect how claims, benefit rules, and workflows are actually handled in payer/PBM environments.
-- **Demonstrate production thinking** — clean structure, clear separation of concerns, mock mode, and testability.
+- **Demonstrate production thinking** — clean structure, separation of concerns, mock mode, and testability.
 - **Create a portfolio-ready artifact** — something a hiring manager or engineer can open, understand, and run in minutes.

 ---